 “If it’s profitable, we will give you more money.”

 I always hear this line when someone thinks they only need to spend $1,000 on Facebook or Google Ads to make it “work”.
 This often comes from someone who does not always understand digital marketing.
 Maybe someone told them that is all they need to spend.
 Perhaps they didn’t do the research necessary to realize that many businesses spend in the hundreds and millions of dollars a month online.
 Either way, I’ve found over the years that the VC backed startups we talk to are sometimes the most uninformed.

 I know a lot of agencies and freelancers will take on a client where the spend is that low.
 We are not interested in that business.
-It’s rare that clients actually honour that verbal contract and invest more money down the line.
+It’s rare that clients actually honour a verbal contract to invest more money down the line.
 I find if anything, they want you to keep getting that CPA lower, even if the quality of customers suffers.
 Sometimes this means not helping them build a profitable business with long term potential.

 Investing in digital marketing is like building your dream home.
 If you don’t invest the right amount of money, you won’t be happy with the end results.

 Return On Your Investment

-If you started to invest money and build your dream home.
-You’re going to want to see a return on your investment, which means you see the value of your property go up or maybe you rent it out long-term or list it on Airbnb.
-However, if you went the cheap route and didn’t put enough money into your home to build it, you are not going to like the end result.
+If you started to invest money and build your dream home, you’re going to want to see a return on your investment.
+You want to see the value of your property go up or maybe you rent it out long-term.
+If you went the cheap route, however, and didn’t put enough money into your home to build it, you are not going to be as happy as you could be.
 The value of your investment goes down.